dsc-courses/dsc10-notes/README.md

 ### Extensions

-Several extensions of MyST are used in this textbook.
+Several extensions of MyST markdown are used in this textbook.
 These extensions are defined by the files in `extensions/`.
 Their usage is described below.

 #### The "hiddenanswer" directive